PyCQA/eradicate/README.rst

 Introduction
 ------------

-With modern revision control available there is no reason to save junk comments to your repository. *eradicate* helps cleans up existing junk.
+With modern revision control available, there is no reason to save commented-out code to your repository. *eradicate* helps cleans up existing junk comments.
+It does this by detecting block comments that contain valid Python syntax that are likely to be commented out code.
-It does this by first tokenizing the code to find the comments.
-It then removes the block comments that both contain valid Python syntax and have symbols unlikely to be real comment.
+(It avoids false positives like the sentence ``this is not good``, which is valid Python syntax, but probably is not code.)

 -------
 Example